 3. Determine objectives.
 This will require you to focus on short-term, mid-term and long-term goals.
 When considering these, approach them from both a personal and professional perspective.

-4. Seek out a third-party, like an experienced Exit Planning Services advisor or a mergers and acquisitions firmhttps://www.fortunebta.com/ma-consulting-services/, to conduct a profitability analysis.
+4. Seek out a third-party, like an experienced Exit Planning Services adviser or a mergers and acquisitions firmhttps://www.fortunebta.com/ma-consulting-services/, to conduct a profitability analysis.

 5. Have well-defined contingency plans established to protect you and your business from any unforeseen events.
 Employees (as well as the employer) will feel a sense of security.